dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 ### Caveats
 - Not all parameters are available for adapters.
-- One project can only use one warehouse type.
+- A project can only use one warehouse type.

 ## Development tools